-DBT in Nashville & DBT in Tennessee
+DBT in Middle Tennessee

 PSYCHē is the only outpatient practice in Tennessee with a DBT-Linehan Board of Certification, Certified Clinician™ on staff.
 See how credentialing makes a difference.

 The effectiveness of DBT has been supported by research for treating a variety of issues.
 Originally developed by Marsha Linehan, PhD. in the 1980's to treat severe suicidality and self-injury, it is notorious for treating Borderline Personality Disorder in women.

 In recent years, DBT has since been helpful in treating other issues such as depression, impulsivity, anger, & more.

 DBT focuses on balancing acceptance and change, teaching real-world skills, and providing support between sessions in order to meet treatment goals.
 DBT draws upon the extensive Cognitive-Behavioral Therapy (CBT) research, and was originally introduced as a specialized form of CBT.